ESF students, please contact the ESF Student Affairs Office at 110 Bray Hall, 315-470-6658

 - Requests for emotional support animals in university housing are treated as general requests since additional academic and classroom accommodations may also be appropriate so we advise students to complete the entire form.

 To evaluate all requests accurately and equitably, a deadline is set to mitigate the likelihood of undue administrative burden, i.e., significant difficulty in fulfilling a request once room assignments are completed.
 ODS will continue to accept housing requests beyond the deadline, but fulfillment will be based on availability.
-Therefore, students are strongly encouraged students to adhere to the appropriate deadlines.
+Therefore, if a housing accommodation request is received after the due date, and the accommodation is approved, the student will be placed on a wait list.
+Students are strongly encouraged to adhere to the appropriate deadlines.

 Deadline for Current Students: March 15st for the following academic year